 Building these kinds of accommodations using shipping containers helps reduce the cost of construction by as much as half.
 Because these lowered building costs can be recovered over long periods, rents become very low.
 And since on average there’re about 700,000 empty shipping containers lying idle in the country, this affordable building material is readily available for projects.

 But it’s not only in large-scale developments where cargo containers are useful.
-They are also becoming popular in smaller applications such as creating family and single person dwellings.
+They are also becoming popular in smaller applications such as creating the family and single-person dwellings.
 They also provide a simple way of extending your house as you can install a granny flat in your backyard for some extra accommodation space.